New Member: Welcome Letter

 The D.C.
 Bar’s Pro Bono Program needs not only your time, but also your financial support.
 Unlike mandatory bars in virtually every other jurisdiction in the country, the D.C.
 Bar, by court rule, cannot fund its pro bono program from membership dues.
 We must depend instead upon the generosity of lawyers who appreciate the importance of providing access to justice and of making legal services available to all who need them.
 While we suggest an individual contribution of $100, many Bar members give more.
 We appreciate any amount that you are able to give to support these pro bono services.
 Please check the attached membership statement to indicate the amount of your voluntary contribution to support our pro bono activities.

 Another important function of the D.C.
 Bar is to keep its members informed of their ethical obligations to their clients and colleagues.
 The D.C.
 Rules of Professional Conduct as well as Opinions of the D.C.
 Bar Legal Ethics Committee interpreting their application are available on our Web site, www.dcbar.org.
 You may also avail yourself of the services of our Legal Ethics Committee, which provides advice to members on ethical issues.

 Another valuable D.C.
-Bar resource is the District of Columbia Practice Manual; the 2014 update will be released mid-September.
+Bar resource is the District of Columbia Practice Manual, 2014 Edition.
 This more than 1,400 page, two–volume publication covers the practice of law in 34 chapters.
 Although this title retails for $300, it is available for new members at the subscription price of $150.

 The officers and members of the Board of Governors of the Bar look forward to your participation as a member of our Bar, contributing to its efforts to improve the profession and serve the public.
 If you are interested in serving on a Bar committee or otherwise becoming involved in Bar activities, please write to Katherine A. Mazzaferri, Chief Executive Officer of the Bar.
 With best wishes, I am,